justbeinggfrank/fastify-auth-boilerplate/README.md

 ---

 ## 🔨 Todo

-- Input Validation & Sanitization: Validate and sanitize all incoming data (query, body, params) to prevent injection attacks and bad data.
 - Monitoring: use Datadog
 - Pagination for List Endpoints: Paginate endpoints that return lists to avoid performance issues.